jrpossel/NetSec/README.md

     - [ ]  `telnet` Challenges
       -   `telnet` sends data in plaintext and can be easily read using wireshark
       - [X]  `telnet` `codepath.com`
-        -  `telnet codepath.com` returns the following:
+        -  `telnet codepath.com` has a connection refused.
-        ```
-        Trying 198.58.125.217...
-        telnet: connect to address 198.58.125.217: Connection refused
-        telnet: Unable to connect to remote host
-        ```

     - [ ]  `curl` Challenges
       -